johnkerl/miller/docs6b/docs/new-in-miller-6.md

 ## Output colorization

 Miller uses separate, customizable colors for keys and values whenever the output is to a terminal.
-See :doc:`output-colorization`.
+See [Output Colorization](output-colorization.md).

 ## Improved numeric conversion